 80% of Yemen’s population are in need of humanitarian aid and protection.

-More than five years of fighting has already pushed Yemen and its health system to the brink of collapse.
+More than six years of fighting has already pushed Yemen and its health system to the brink of collapse.
 Millions of children lack access to clean water and sanitation facilities and are in desperate need of basic healthcare.
 Malnutrition is also at an all-time high.
 2 million children are acutely malnourished and over 325,000 children under 5 are suffering from severe acute malnutrition and urgently need life-saving food to survive.

 We must act now to protect Yemen’s children from the dangers of war, disease and hunger.
 Just £11 could provide life-saving food for a child for a week.

 UNICEF is on the ground working around the clock to protect children in Yemen.
 Since the start of the crisis, we have helped to reach more than 4 million children with over 3,000 tonnes of life-saving supplies, including life-saving therapeutic food, safe drinking water and health care supplies.

 Thanks to the help of UNICEF’s supporters, in 2020, 3.4 million children received access to health care services, and 7.2 million were vaccinated against polio.
 A total of over 25 million doses of a range of vaccines were delivered to help protect people against preventable diseases.